miaonaise/Lynx_case/README.md

 - plotting.ipynb: module with supporting plotting functions

 P.S.
 Run section 0 and 1.1 for every other section to work, the rest are arbitrary.

-## Updates
-To get the most up to date version of the code, you can directly access the code with this link: